sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 Docs: provide a link to the updated docs

-### Access code context while staying within the developer workflow
+### Your favorite extensions now available by default
-Top used extensions, including code navigation, git-extras, open-in-editor, and search-exports, are now part of the core functionality.
-These enhancements provide developers code context while staying in the flow within their preferred tools.
-Additionally, the current Sourcegraph extensions framework will be deprecated so that we can make way for a new model that allows a deeper integration throughout our entire code intelligence platform.
-Please note, these changes do not impact our IDE extensions.
+The most used extensions including code navigation, git-extras, open-in-editor and, search-exports are now default functionality.
+These enhancements help streamline your workflow and easily switch between tools when needed.
+Additionally, the current Sourcegraph extensions framework will be deprecated as we work towards a new model of integrations that provides functionality throughout our entire code intelligence platform.
+Please note, these changes **do not** impact our IDE extensions.

 Media: provide a screenshot, gif, or video to help support the copy